 - Administration outsourcing?

 If buyers come armed with their expectations and requirements defined, they will be fully prepared to engage vendors and qualify them as partners.
 Generally, LMS vendors can be grouped into four types of service providers—free self-service, assisted setup, full service and system integrators.
 The graphic below outlines the four professional services categories, but it is important to remember that there is plenty of gray area between these groups and the price they charge for a custom implementation.
 There are hundreds and hundreds of vendors on the left side of the graphic scaling down to a dozen or so on the right.

 Full-service and system integration vendors believe you need services to be successful.
 Self-service and assisted setup vendors tend to disagree.
 Both are right.
 It’s up to the buyer to define what they need and only seriously evaluate vendors who are able to provide the level of services required.

-Buyers on the third, fourth or fifth LMS or buyers with large number of employees, locations and businesses should not kid themselves that they can do an implementation for free or near free.
-First time buyers need not invest $75,000 or $100,000 for a full-service implementation.
+Buyers on the third, fourth or fifth LMS or buyers with large numbers of employees, locations and businesses should not kid themselves that they can do an implementation for free or near free.
+First-time buyers need not invest $75,000 or $100,000 for a full-service implementation.
 No LMS is right for everyone, but every LMS is right for someone.
 Aligning the level of professional and implementation services provided with services required is a key factor in finding your right LMS.

 Clear as mud?